dapr/docs/howto/invoke-and-discover-services/README.md

 Dapr allows developers to overcome these challenges by providing an endpoint that acts as a combination of a reverse proxy with built-in service discovery, while leveraging built-in distributed tracing and error handling.

+For more info on service invocation, read the [conceptional documentation](../../concepts/service-invocation/service-invocation.md).

 ## 1. Choose an ID for your service

 Dapr allows you to assign a global, unique ID for your app.<br>